 Head Strength Coach (Football)

-James Dobson enters his fifth year as Vanderbilt’s head strength coach.
+James Dobson enters his sixth year as Vanderbilt’s head strength coach.

 Dobson oversees all aspects of the Vanderbilt strength program for football, which includes winter conditioning, summer workouts and in-season training.